RamenVentures/Operating-Manual/processes/meeting_questions.md

 - What's your history together?

 ### User, Problem, and Mission
 - What problem are you working on?
+For who?
 - How important is this to them?
 - How many people have this problem?
 - How often do they want to do this?